The Best Monero Mining Pools 2023: Everything You Need to Know

 As more and more coins become the victim of ASIC mining rigs and dedicated mining farms it seems impossible for the average person to compete in mining any longer.
-That’s true for many coins, but there’s one coin that is still minable by individuals, and it has pledged to remain that way, even forking to halt the efforts of ASIC manufacturers.
+That’s true for many coins, but there’s one coin that is still minable by individuals, and it has pledged to remain that way, even forking to halt the efforts of ASIC manufacturers to encourage Monero GPU mining.

-If you haven’t already learned about Monero mining and the best home set-ups you can head over to my Monero Mining Guide to learn more about the actual mining process.
+If you haven’t already learned about Monero mining pools, XMR mining, and the best home set-ups you can head over to my Monero Mining Guide to learn more about how to mine Monero.

-To make things even better for you mining efforts you should consider joining a Monero mining pool.
-We will cover everything you need to know about finding the right pool and the best XMR pools to join today.
+To make things even better for your XMR mining efforts, you should consider joining a Monero mining pool.
+We will cover everything you need to know about finding the right pool, and the best XMR mining pools to join today.

 Why use a Monero Pool?